Automattic/node-yara/README.md

 	npm i --save "yara@npm:@automattic/yara@latest"

+# Developing

 Or when developing this module, run the following after cloning the repo:

 1. Clone the repo.
+2. Make sure the dependencies are installed.

+For Linux see the `Dockerfile`.
+For MacOS run `brew install autoconf automake libmagic`.

-2. Make sure that you're using the proper Node.js version by running `nvm use`.
+3. Make sure that you're using the proper Node.js version by running `nvm use`.
-3. Run:
+4. Run:
 ```
 $ npm install --ignore-scripts